DevNaga/SysAPI/README.md

 # libsysapi
-System level APIs to make systems programming simpler.
+System level APIs to make systems programming simpler...

 The library (as of now) provides the following features: